 When you come to The Purple Ink Cafe you get to hang out with some amazing, cool people.
 Everything we do is consistent with our mission of connection, collaboration and creativity.
 We invite you to think differently and innovate imaginatively.
 We encourage everyday creativity.
 We gather intimate groups of women for support, inspiration and a track to sustainable momentum.

 TPIC is a place to find the people for your journey, wherever that may be taking you.
-Our next event, starting October 19th for 4 consecutive Thursday nights, is for anyone whose journey is into the second half of life.
-Consider joining us and others on the same journey for Creative Life Design: a KMI Master Mind™.
+Our next event, starting March 20, 2018 for 4 consecutive Tuesday nights, is for anyone whose journey is into the second half of life.
+Consider joining us and others on the same journey for Creative Life Design: a Women's Wisdom Circle.
 Learn more here.

 Kathy Kane blogs about the creative process in the everyday, in writing and in the magical transition to the second half of life.